bcorfman/ryestart/README.md

   OR

 * Install the latest Cookiecutter [using their instructions](https://cookiecutter.readthedocs.io/en/2.6.0/installation.html).
 This has the disadvantage of tying the tool to a system-level Python, or you can use something like `pipx` for an isolated install.
-However, this is yet another Python dependency manager that you will need to manage.
+However, this is yet another Python dependency manager that you will need to keep updated.

 Now generate the project: